Horus IoT

 Horus connects devices, sensors, cameras, and external platforms to collect information, normalize it, analyze it, and act on it.

-For Horus, the Internet of Things is the ability to obtain knowledge from the real world and act on it.
-The platform connects devices, sensors, cameras, and external sources to transform scattered signals into reliable operational information.
+Horus IoT is the device, data, and automation layer inside the Horus platform.
+Its function is to obtain knowledge from the real world and act on it, connecting devices, sensors, cameras, gateways, and external sources to transform scattered signals into reliable operational information.

-The goal is not only to record data.
-Horus organizes it, stores it as its own history, analyzes it, and makes it available to each user according to role, permissions, and decision-making needs.
+Horus is more than data capture: it organizes data, stores it as its own history, analyzes it, and makes it available to each user according to role, permissions, instance, and decision-making needs.

 What Horus does with IoT data